 It is like a house of cards.
 One wrong move and it is all gone.

 On the contrary, Kanbanize timelines give you the flexibility to change plans on-the-go, focus on finishing projects and collaborating better.
+This makes it one of the best Agile project management planning tools.

 With this feature in place, your team or even the whole organization will be always up to date with the current state of every project.